Akshay-kumar01/Akshay-kumar01/readme.md

      2. graphics designing
      3. web development

- Currently, I'm learning MERN stack.
+ Currently, I'm learning MERN stack and learning DJANGO and blockchain.
 I've worked in Frontend and now working on Backend projects with ReactJS.

 </p> <br>